 In June 2017, a group of experts mandated by the G20 Financial Stability Board published guidelines for helping businesses to disclose information on climate risks and opportunities.
 The guidelines are presented in the shape of four thematic areas: governance, strategy, risk management, and metrics and targets.

 Caisse des Dépôts analysed these recommendations carefully.
 A self-assessment was carried out based on all the available information, in order to identify improvements to be implemented over the coming years to bring the Group into line with these recommendations.

-Properly integrated
+- Properly integrated

+To be better integrated

-To be integrated
+- To be integrated